magento/devdocs/guides/v2.0/extension-dev-guide/attributes.md

 <tbody>
 <tr>
 <td><p>for</p></td>
 <td><p>The fully-qualified type name with the namespace that processes the extensions.
-The value much be a type that implements `ExtensibleDataInterface`.
+The value must be a type that implements `ExtensibleDataInterface`.
 The interface can be in a different module.</p> </td>
 <td><code>Magento\Quote\Api\Data\TotalsInterface</code></td>
 </tr>
 <tr>